 NHS Choices Medical Reference

-There are a number of potential advantages associated with circumcising boys shortly after they are born.
-For example:
+There are several potential advantages and disadvantages associated with circumcising boys shortly after they are born.

-See 'why it is necessary' for more details about the potential advantages of circumcision.
+Read about why circumcision is necessary for more details about the potential advantages of circumcision.

-Most healthcare professionals maintain that the above potential benefits of circumcision are not strong enough to justify routine childhood circumcision.
-Critics of circumcision have argued that circumcision also carries a number of disadvantages such as:
+Most healthcare professionals maintain that the potential benefits of circumcision are not strong enough to justify routine childhood circumcision.
+Critics of circumcision argue that it has disadvantages, such as:

-reduced sensitivity - an uncircumcised penis is more sensitive than a circumcised penis, meaning that circumcised men may experience less pleasure during sex, and
+Reduced sensitivity - an uncircumcised penis is more sensitive than a circumcised penis, meaning that circumcised men may experience less pleasure during sex.

-potential complications of circumcision - such as excessive bleeding and post-operative infection, outweigh any potential benefits.
+Potential complications of circumcision - these include excessive bleeding and post-operative infection, and outweigh any potential benefits.

-Critics have also argued that routinely circumcising baby boys on medical grounds violates the principle of consent to treatment, and that circumcision should only be performed when a boy is old enough to make an informed decision about whether he wishes to be circumcised.
+Critics have also argued that routinely circumcising baby boys on medical grounds violates the principle of consent to treatment.
+They say that circumcision should only be performed when a boy is old enough to make an informed decision about whether he wishes to be circumcised.